usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/manage-os.rst

 Adding an OS to an Organization
 -------------------------------

-Older operating system versions (that for example have been EOL'd) or proprietary operating systems such as RedHat Enterprise Linux are not automatically populated at the installation phase.
+Older operating system versions (that for example have been EOL'd) or proprietary operating systems such as Red Hat Enterprise Linux are not automatically populated at the installation phase.
 Population of such operating system versions must be done manually after the initial installation of UForge is complete.

 .. note:: You can only add an operating system version that is officially supported by the UForge platform and has been certified by Fujitsu.